stephenbuck/skillbase/README.md

 Configuration (etcd)

 As a distributed application, skillbase needs a reliable way to change and propagate configuration information.
-In the microservices, I'll use the Microprofile Config API.
-In the runtime environment, I'll use etcd, which is really the gold standard.
+In the microservices, I'll use the Microprofile Config API etcd, the gold standard, as the provider.

 Log Aggregation (fluentd)

 I'm using fluentd to consolidate log streams from the various components.
-Crucial for debugging at this point.

-Feature Flags (flagd)
+Feature Flags (OpenFeatures, flagd)

-I'm using flagd from the OpenFeature project to support feature flags.
+I'm using flagd from the OpenFeatures project to support feature flags.

-Observability (Prometheus)
+Observability (Prometheus, Grafana)

-I've chosen Prometheus for monitoring and alerting.
-For now...
+I've chosen Prometheus and grafana for monitoring and alerting.

 Containers (Docker)

 Containers are here to stay, and Docker is the gold standard.
 Having a good pipeline from the build system to a Docker system will help with making the application available in the “cloud” and when used with an orchestration system like Kubernetes, should help enormously with scaling the system up.
 There aren’t any alternatives that are as popular and flexible as Docker, so this is a keeper.

-Infrastructure (Terraform)
+Infrastructure (Terraform, Kubernetes)

 Terraform is an awesome "infrastructure as code" tool.
 I'm currently using it during development to populate my Docker instance with my containers.
-It should be a good segue into Kubernetes in future phases.
+It will be a good segue into Kubernetes in future phases.

-Persistence (JPA)
+Persistence (JPA, PostgreSQL)

 I've chosen JPA as it's the easy choice at this phase.
 Every time I've used JPA, I've eventually replaced it with JDBC access for performance, so we'll see how it goes.